exakat/exakat-docs/Reference/Rules/Arrays/EmptySlots.rst

 Empty Slots In Arrays
 +++++++++++++++++++++

-  PHP tolerates the last element of an array to be empty.
+  PHP allows the last element of an array to be empty.
+It doesn't allow any other element to be empty: it should at least be an explicit `NULL <https://www.php.net/manual/en/language.types.null.php>`_  value.

 .. code-block:: php